swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 ## Integration with supporting tools

-Interoperability will be first available in future toolchain version, hypothetically named `6.X`, where default interop mode will be enabled for projects.
+Interoperability will be first available in future toolchain version, hypothetically named `6.X`, where permissive interop mode will be enabled for projects.
 After that, a `7.Y` release would make strict interop mode the default.